decisionrubric/decisionrubric/posts/towards-a-longer-lever.md

 ---

 How can we make better decisions?
-How can we make data-informed decisions without have to be  “data scientists”?
-How can many people can have the means to make smart decisions?
+How can we make data-informed decisions without having to become “data scientists”?
+How can many more people have the means to make robust decisions?

 I started on a  project to look for ways to apply analytics to decision making ... and I found a lot of decisions don’t actually need “analytics”.
 We always need a clear assessment of the situation at hand.
 Beyond that, what many important problems do benefit from is:
 - Decision structuring